yukomath/Tomato-Ripeness-Classification/README.md

 ### Observations
 - The model performs well on **medium and large tomatoes**.
 - Performance on **small objects** is significantly lower, particularly for cherry tomatoes.
-However, since small objects occupy only a very small fraction of the image, for the purpose of building a model to classify ripeness, this limitation can be considered minor and may be ignored for now.
+However, since small objects occupy only a very small fraction of the image, for the purpose of building a model to classify ripeness,　this limitation falls outside the primary scope of the current classification task.
-- Small bounding box detection remains a challenge for future improvement if the model is to be extended to fine-grained size or variety classification.
+- Small bounding box detection remains a key objective for future iterations if the model is to be extended to fine-grained size or variety classification.

 ## 3. Visual Check
 **Notebook:** <a href="https://colab.research.google.com/drive/16I_pJ5Baph34w2O2cy7T77NDGboPzF7s">